A Grandfather’s Passion to Transform Early Childhood Systems

 Comprehensive and coordinated services are critical during early childhood because it’s a time when comprehensive supports can have the biggest impact.
 During the first years of life, children’s brains are developing at a rapid rate, laying the foundation for future success.
 It’s also a period when children are at their most vulnerable, and a time when their health hinges on the health of their families.

 “Millions of children, like DeAndre, start out on unequal footing because their families don’t get the support they need,” says NICHQ Project Director Colleen Murphy, MSMOB.
 “We can change that by taking a multi-generational approach to systems change, one that acknowledges that the health of children, especially during early childhood, often depends on the health and wellbeing of their caregivers.
-We need a system that supports parents, grandparents and all caregivers, a system that understands that health largely depends on access to transportation, housing, mental health and substance abuse—any of the social determinants that can adversely affect the health of families.”
+We need a system that supports parents, grandparents and all caregivers, a system that understands that health largely depends on access to transportation, housing, mental health and substance use support—any of the social determinants that can adversely affect the health of families.”

 The early childhood system Murphy describes could have changed DeAndre’s life, says Armstrong.
 It’s this conviction that has made him a champion for early childhood development in his community and it’s this conviction that continues to inspire his work on ECCS CoIIN.
 We’re sharing his story because it not only illustrates the critical importance of early childhood systems change, but it reaffirms the need to keep family voices and family needs at the center of improvement strategies.